multiplemonomials/Code-Delicious/content/Veggie Potage Ramen.md

 ![Veggie Potage Ramen Picture](images/Veggie Potage Ramen.jpg){: .image-process-article-image}

 Lots of people have had the standard ramen flavors, such as miso and shoyu broth.
 But have you had veggie potage?
-This is a novel type of ramen which has sweet potatos and other veggies mixed into the broth.
-Its flavor is unique, and contains both the savory taste of shoyu and the creaminess of veggie stew.
-It's a whole new perspective on ramen that brings in a fillingness that other types of ramen lack.
+This is a novel type of ramen which has sweet potatoes and other veggies blended into the broth.
+Its flavor is unique, and contains both the savory taste of shoyu (soy sauce) and the creaminess of veggie stew.
+I find it to be a whole new perspective on ramen that brings in a fillingness that other types of ramen lack.

 While veggie potage is well known in Japan, it seems virtually unknown internationally.
-To my knowledge, this is the first publically available English recipe for it, which I hand-translated myself after having storebought veggie potage and falling in love with it.
+To my knowledge, this is the first publicly available English recipe for it, which I hand-translated myself after having storebought veggie potage and falling in love with it.

 Original source: [https://cookpad.com/recipe/2130722](https://cookpad.com/recipe/2130722) (in Japanese) by susu58